isomerpages/govtech-corp/media/technews/_posts/2019-12-11-post-Using data science for social good.md

 on the spot.</p>
 <p>This year, the National Volunteer and Philanthropy Centre (NVPC) kindly
-provided the dataset for the finals using anonymised data drawn from the portal <a href="http://giving.sg" rel="noopener noreferrer nofollow" target="_blank">giving.sg</a>.
+provided the dataset for the finals using anonymised data drawn from the portal Giving SG.
 The teams were encouraged to find insights on how NVPC could grow the pool of donors and volunteers and how to keep them more active.</p>
 <p>TechNews caught up with the winning teams from the Land Transport Authority
 (LTA) and Ministry of Manpower (MOM) to learn about the insights they gleaned from the datasets and the lessons they learned from using the visual analytics